NFDI4BIOIMAGE/Cologne-Hackathon-2023/Topics/3DSlicer_Neuroglancer/README.md

 python -i example.py
 ```

-* For testing run Neuroglancer in the browser from the provided URL printed at the Python prompt
+* For testing, run Neuroglancer in the browser from the provided URL printed at the Python prompt.
-* For our zarr export URL of image ID=63 this script runs the Neuroglancer server (adapted from Neuroglancer tutorial below)
+* For our zarr export URL of image ID=63, this script runs the Neuroglancer server (adapted from Neuroglancer tutorial below).

 ```python
 import neuroglancer